zhiyanfoo/controlplaneplayground/README.md

 There are 4 additional grpc services being run.
 1 of them always returns a 500, why is outlier detection currently not working, and excluding the instance?

+Can you fix it so outlier detection works again?

 # General Tips and Tricks